 A few procedures, such as bariatric surgery, which can result in malabsorption, might also create deficiencies.

-What are some symptoms of fat deficiency?
+What are some of the fat deficiency symptoms?

 Some biological processes in your body could not function well if you don't consume enough fat in your diet.